Benefits of Freeze Drying

 Moisture content and nutritional values are the two main differences.
 The freeze-drying process removes 98-99% of the moisture from fruit and vegetables, a process carried out while the items are frozen, thus keeping in them in their raw state and preserving all but 0,2% of the nutrients.

 The drying process allows air to evaporate the water (only up to about 90%) from the produce thus somewhat wilting them and losing some of the nutrients.

 What is the difference between freeze-drying and dehydration?

-The dehydration process is a laboratory drying process that further removes the moisture content of foods (up to a bout 95%).
+The dehydration process is a laboratory drying process that further removes the moisture content of foods (up to about 95%).
 But as with air drying, the food loses nutrients from the thermal damage during the dehydration.
 Dehydration tends to result in the loss of Vitamins A and C, thiamine, riboflavin and niacin.
-The freeze-drying process will preserve all but a miniscule amount vitamins, making it a more nutritionally sound choice for preserving your fruit and veg.
+The freeze-drying process will preserve all vitamins, making it a more nutritionally sound choice for preserving your fruit and veg.